 Sorry about this mum...
 I couldn't resist it!
 Here's baby Christine in her 'birthday suit' on her parents' bed, posing nicely for the camera.
 This photo dates from July 1936, making her about 5 months' old.

-Another view of Christine & her mother in the front garden - & this clearly gives a view of the proximity of her birthplace, The Start, to their home.
+Another view of Christine and her mother in the front garden - and this clearly gives a view of the proximity of her birthplace, The Start, to their home.

 This is an excellent professional portrait, taken at FW Clark's studio at Romford Road, Forest Gate.
 Christine is aged about 15 months' old.